Noé Jouin

-Noé Jouin (born 2 August 1998) is a French field hockey player.
+Noé Jouin (born 2 August 2002) is a French field hockey player who plays as a forward.

 Career

 Club level

 In club competition, Jouin plays for Saint Germain in the French National League.

 Les Bleus

 Jouin made his debut for Les Bleus in 2021 during a test match against Belgium in Antwerp.
-Later that year he was also named in the French squad for the season three of the FIH Pro League.
+Later that year he was also named in the French squad for season three of the FIH Pro League.

 Junior national team

 Noé Jouin made his debut for the French U–21 team in 2021 at the FIH Junior World Cup in Bhubaneswar.
 At the tournament he won a bronze medal.